 The City of New Albany would like to thank the more than 1,300 residents who participated in the Engage New Albany strategic plan process during a 21-month period.
 The plan, formally approved by City Council at their meeting on March 16, 2021, will help lay the foundation for our future residential and commercial efforts, recognize important future road and trail networks, and create new community gathering places for all of us to enjoy.
-You can review the entire Engage New Albany Strategic Plan document below.
-You can also access a PDF of the plan by clicking here: Engage New Albany Strategic Plan (PDF)
+You can review the entire Engage New Albany Strategic Plan document in this section.
+You can also access a PDF of the plan by clicking the button below.

 As a master-planned community, New Albany collaborates with residents and businesses through our strategic planning process to achieve an outstanding community of choice.
 The strategic planning process addresses community amenities, connectivity, mixed-use environments, parks and open spaces, quality architecture, traditional neighborhoods and versatile residential choices.